turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 ### Prework:

 The first time you start using Git and GitHub, understanding how it all works can be a lot to take in.
 Luckily, CodeCademy has a great walkthrough for Git on how the entire process works and some of the commands you'll commonly use.
-Please complete [Section 1: Basic Git Workflow](https://www.codecademy.com/learn/learn-git), before the lesson.
+Please complete [Section 1: Basic Git Workflow](https://www.codecademy.com/learn/learn-git) (up to, but not including 'Manhattan Zoo'), before the lesson.

 ### Learning Goals